14 Types of Hawks in California

 Generally, these types of hawks in California have a banded tail with rounded tips and rounded wings.

-Their legs are long and yellow-orange with large feet, which help them catch prey such as small mammals, birds, and even reptiles!
+Their long, yellow-orange legs and large feet help them catch prey such as small mammals, birds, and even reptiles!

 The male Cooper’s Hawk typically reaches a size of 15 inches from wingtip to wingtip, while female Cooper’s Hawks are slightly larger at 17 inches.